LEAD 212 Class Leaders

 LEAD 212 Class Leaders are students who help teach the large lecture sections of LEAD 212 - Introduction to Leadership Concepts.
 LEAD 212 Class Leaders are asked to facilitate small group discussions, lead active-learning exercises, create a learning community with their students and perform administrative functions (such as grading, attendance, etc).
 These students serve as a bridge between students and instructors - they are motivated to help first semester freshmen learn the academic discipline of leadership and adjust to the K-State campus community.

 Applications for 212 Class Leaders are currently being accepted for Fall 2015.
 Applications are due by 5 PM on Friday, January 30, 2015.

 Steps to becoming a class leader:

 - Read the LEAD 212 Class Leader Application Packet

-- Applications will be reviewed by SLS faculty and staff
+- Applications will be reviewed by Staley School faculty and staff

 - See below for the position criteria and selection timeline.

 The minimum qualifications for LEAD 212 Class Leaders are:

 - Good academic (minimum 2.75 cumulative GPA) and disciplinary standing.

 - Will be in at least their third year of college by Fall 2015 (based on years in college, not credit hours).